silwyne/Flink_Experiences/readme.md

 happily the repository has some examples, so you can read each example and learn something new!

+>[!NOTE]
+> - you can run all the examples separately.
+> - You need nothing more than (Jdk 11) and dependencies present on your development environment.
+> - This is possible because all the examples has simulated input datastream provided by flink itself.

     Apache Flink
 ![Squirrel Picture from www.stockcake.com](images/squirrel.jpg)